Beginning the Set-up Process

 There is a Browse button near the bottom.
-This lets you select the folder to receive the HL7 labs results.
-The lab company should let you know where your labs will be going.
+This lets the user select the folder to receive the HL7 labs results.
+The lab company should let the user know where the labs will be going.
 Then we just point the SOAPwareXchangeHL7 to this folder.
-If you're not sure what folder this is, ask your lab company representative.
+If a user is not sure what folder this is, ask the lab company representative.

 There are two areas that contain the word NO. These fields indicate whether or not there are any unmatched patients or physicians.
-When you first start using SOAPwareXchangeHL7, you will get Unmatched Physicians.
+When a user first starts using SOAPwareXchangeHL7, the user will get Unmatched Physicians.
 It will say YES under Messages queued for unmatched physicians.
-You need to Go to Mappings -> Edit/View -> Unmatched Physicians.
-Then, Click a provider's name, and click Map.
+Go to Mappings > Edit/View > Unmatched Physicians.
+Then, Click a provider's name, and Click Map.
 Click the provider's name that matches, and Click OK.
 Do this for each physician listed in Unmatched Physicians.
 When labs come in, SOAPware tries to match the lab's patient demographics to patient demographics in SOAPware.
 If a match is found, the lab will automatically go to the chart.
 If it doesn't find a match, it puts it into a queue known as Unmatched Patients.
-Whenever you see a YES under Unmatched Patients, then you need to map a lab(s) to patient(s) in SOAPware.
-Go to Mappings -> Edit/View - > Unmatched Patients.
+Whenever a user see a YES under Unmatched Patients, then the user needs to map a lab(s) to patient(s) in SOAPware.
+Go to Mappings > Edit/View > Unmatched Patients.
 Click a patient, and Click Map.
 The Chart Rack viewer will pop-up.
-Match the chart in the list to the chart in the Chart Rack by double clicking the chart.
-Do this until you've mapped all the labs.
-From then on, labs for these patients you have mapped will automatically go to the chart matched.
+Match the chart in the list to the chart in the Chart Rack by double-clicking the chart.
+Do this until all labs are mapped.
+From then on, labs for these patients that have been mapped will automatically go to the chart matched.
 Someone should check SOAPwareXchangeHL7 once a day or so to see if there is any more Unmatched Patients.

 Scanning and Document Management (Standard & Professional Versions)

-SOAPware allows you to scan directly into patient charts.
-Any scanner you purchase MUST have TWAIN drivers to be able to work with SOAPware.
-If you already own a scanner, contact your scanner manufacturer to be sure your model has TWAIN drivers.
+SOAPware allows the user to scan directly into patient charts.
+Any scanner a user purchases, MUST have TWAIN drivers to be able to work with SOAPware.
+If the user already owns a scanner, contact the scanner manufacturer to be sure the model has TWAIN drivers.
 Brother scanners should not be purchased for use with SOAPware because of the problems that these scanners often have with SOAPware.
 HP's, Fujitsu's and Canon's all usually work well with SOAPware.

-Keep in mind that your scanner preferences when scanning will determine the size of the image stored in the SOAPware database.
-It will give you options for Black and White, Grayscale or Color.
+Keep in mind that user scanner preferences when scanning, will determine the size of the image stored in the SOAPware database.
+It will give a user options for Black and White, Grayscale or Color.
 Color takes the most memory, then grayscale, then black and white using the least amount of memory.
-Unless you need color, use black and white to refrain from using unnecessary amounts of space in your database.
+Unless the user needs color, use black and white to refrain from using unnecessary amounts of space in the database.
 DPI or Resolution is another component of scanning that will affect the image size in the database.
 150 or 200 DPI is normally recommended.
-The higher the DPI or resolution, the higher quality image it will be, but it will also take up more space in your database.
+The higher the DPI or resolution, the higher quality image it will be, but it will also take up more space in the database.
 Testing should be done to find a happy medium to find a low DPI, but one that still creates an acceptable quality of the image/document.

 Welch-Allyn Vital Integration (Professional Version Only)

 This integration only works with the Welch-Allyn Vitals device.
 Make sure the Welch-Allyn device is attached to the computer, then open a chart and go to Vital Signs (Chart > Sections > Vital Signs).
-When you have taken the reading on the device, in the Vital Signs section of SOAPware, Click the Take Vitals button on the far right of the Vitals toolbar.
-This should be active when you have the Welch-Allyn device connected.
+When the user has taken the reading on the device, in the Vital Signs section of SOAPware, Click the Take Vitals button on the far right of the Vitals toolbar.
+This should be active when the user has the Welch-Allyn device connected.
 If the button is grayed-out, then it does not detect the Welch-Allyn device.

 SOAPware Faxing Service (additional enhancement)

-After you have downloaded your SOAPware license(s) in Provider Manager, you will want to set up all of the contacts to which you will be sending faxes.
+After a user has downloaded the SOAPware license(s) in Provider Manager, it is time to set up all of the contacts to which faxes will be sent.
 This is located under the Tools menu.
-When you need to fax a document in a chart, click Docutainers in the menu bar, and click Print.
-Click the document design to use, and click the Fax button.
-Then, click the contact who will be receiving the fax.
+When a user needs to fax a document in a chart, Click documents in the menu bar, and Click Print.
+Click the document design to use, and Click the Fax button.
+Then, Click the contact who will be receiving the fax.
 Click the Fax button again to send the document.

-NOTE: SOAPware Faxing Service only lets you send electronic faxes out of SOAPware.
-You cannot currently receive incoming faxes electronically into SOAPware.
-If you are interested in being completely paperless and storing even your incoming faxes and distributing them to the appropriate patient's chart, you will need to make sure that you have a faxing software, i.e. Snappy Fax, WinFax, etc, installed on the computer attached to your fax machine.
-The fax will be stored on one of your local drives and could then be dragged and dropped into any patient's chart from there.
+*Note: SOAPware Faxing Service only lets the user send electronic faxes out of SOAPware.
+The user cannot currently receive incoming faxes electronically into SOAPware.
+If users are interested in being completely paperless and storing even incoming faxes and distributing them to the appropriate patient's chart, users will need to make sure to have a faxing software, i.e. Snappy Fax, WinFax, etc, installed on the computer attached to the fax machine.
+The fax will be stored on one of the local drives and could then be dragged and dropped into any patient's chart from there.

 Dragon Naturally Speaking (additional product)

 Dragon Naturally Speaking must be installed in order to use it with SOAPware.
-SOAPware, Inc. does not provide Dragon Naturally Speaking, but it does allow you to use Dragon Naturally Speaking with SOAPware.
+SOAPware, Inc. does not provide Dragon Naturally Speaking, but it does allow the user to use Dragon Naturally Speaking with SOAPware.
 To use it, open the Dragon Naturally Speaking first, then open SOAPware.
-Open up SOAPware, go to a section where you want to speak to type, and enable the mic/recording on the Dragon toolbar.
-Start speaking, and it will start typing text at the cursor.
+Once SOAPware is open, go to a desired chart section to speak to type and enable the mic/recording on the Dragon toolbar.